sisou/nimiq-wallet-extension/README.md

 A history of your recent transactions and mined blocks is available for each wallet.

-The extension also supports mining, so you can mine Nimiq whenever your browser is running, without having to visit the betanet webpage.
+The extension also supports mining, so you can mine Nimiq whenever your browser is running, without having to visit the testnet webpage.

-A contact list and creating cashlinks are coming soon!

 > Developed for Chrome, but may also work in Firefox, Opera and other WebKit-based browsers.